Rukia Kuchiki: In Bleach

 Rukia meets Ichigo in the midst of a hollow attack.
-After suffering her injuries, she transfers her powers to him in order to save themselves.
-Rukia cannot return to the Soul Society.
+After suffering severe injuries, she transfers her powers to him in order to save themselves.
+Without her powers, Rukia cannot return to the Soul Society.
 She accompanies Ichigo in the real world, intending to stay until her powers are restored.
-Therefore, her only ability then is her kidō spells, which are severely limited in strength and variety.
+Therefore, her only ability is her kidō spells, which are severely limited in strength and variety.
 She uses her kidō for such purposes as restraining, healing and attacking others.
 Because of the amount of time she spends with Ichigo, Rukia manages to gain a keen understanding of his inner workings.
 Rukia's relationship with Ichigo is unique, for despite the relatively short amount of time they have known each other, Ichigo can easily confide in her and considers her a true friend because she is encouraging and understands what he is feeling.
 During her time in the human world, Rukia remains unaccounted for in Soul Society, so Byakuya Kuchiki and Renji Abarai are sent to find her and return her to the Soul Society.
 They succeed, and upon their return Rukia is sentenced to death for giving her Soul Reaper powers to a human.
 Ichigo goes to the Soul Society, in order to save her.

 During the arc, Rukia's past is explored.
 She died as an infant and was sent to the Soul Society with her older sister, Hisana.
 Though Hisana initially tried to protect and provide for Rukia, she could not ensure her own survival while caring for a baby as well, and thus abandoned Rukia.
 As Rukia grew up, she befriended Renji Abarai, and entered the Soul Reaper academy, where she was adopted into the Kuchiki family.
 One year prior to the adoption, Hisana died after asking Byakuya to find and adopt Rukia as his sister.
 This remains unknown to Rukia, until Byakuya confesses it to her.
 When she was accepted into the 13th Division, Rukia befriended the lieutenant of her division, Kaien Shiba, and trained under him.
 During the course of a mission, Kaien was possessed by a hollow and Rukia inadvertently kills him.